ezzeldinihab/ezzeldinihab/README.md

 * 📱 Currently learning **Flutter**
 * 💙 Building my foundation in **Dart**
-* 🧩 Learning how to build real-world mobile applications
+* 🧩 Learning how to build mobile applications
 * 🎨 Interested in clean and user-friendly UI
-* 🧠 Improving my problem-solving and programming skills
+* 🧠 Improving my programming and problem-solving skills
 * 🔨 Learning by building projects and experimenting
 * 🌱 Continuously improving my development skills